-Who keeps track of my continuing education?
 All licensees and registrants are required to maintain proof of CE on forms supplied by the Board that the licensee has attended or participated in continuing dental education.
 Do not send your records to the Board unless your receive a "Notice of CE Audit" from the Board.
+The New CE Policy pamphlet contains more information on the new requirements for continuing education.

 DDS or RDH: New graduates who have been licensed by examination within 24 months of renewal are exempt from CE as the accredited education applies.
 CPR must be maintained at all times.
 Renewal deadline for all dentists and dental hygienists is December 31st of ODD numbered years.